 Carrie's singing career took a break when her mother brought her back to Iowa to attend school.
-When Carrie was 18, she left for New York and then Los Angeles, and signed a record deal with Berry Gordy's record label, Motown Records.
+When Carrie was 18 years old, she left for New York, then Los Angeles and signed a record deal with Berry Gordy's record label, Motown Records.

 In 1987, Carrie released her self-titled debut album.
 It's unknown how or if the album ever charted.

-Her one and only single, "Uh Uh, No No Casual Sex" was moderately successful, peaking at #38 on Billboard's Hot Dance Music\Maxi-Singles Sales chart and #65 on Billboard's Hot R&B\Hip-Hop Singles & Tracks chart.
+Her one and only single, "Uh Uh, No No Casual Sex" was moderately successful, peaking at #38 on Billboard's Hot Dance Music\Maxi-Singles Sales chart and #65 on Billboard's Hot Black Singles chart, staying on the chart for 9 weeks.